 3. Yes – Fragile (1971)

-The thing about Fragile is that it flows in waves, being bright and cheery, down to moody, then back up to cheery again.
-All the while, it features awesome transitions between songs.
+The thing about Fragile is that it flows in waves, being bright and cheery, down to moody, then back up again – all the while featuring awesome transitions between songs.
 South Side of the Sky and Heart of the Sunrise are two of Yes’ best tracks with incredible atmosphere created by their newly acquired keyboardist Rick Wakeman.

 I’ve defaulted to Fragile more than once for a solid pick-me-up.
 Any time this album performs, I’m suddenly a different person – excited as if I’m hearing this album again for the first time.
 There’s nothing else quite like Yes, and there’s certainly nothing else similar to Fragile.